wonsunahn/CS1632_Fall2026/exercises/1/README.md

 ## Reporting Defects

-Please find **at least three defects** and report them through the GitHub issues system.
+Please find **at least three defects** in the CatScale application and report them through the GitHub issues system.

 ### Components of a Defect Report